Charles J. Colgan: Political career

 Colgan's public service began in 1972 when he was elected to the Prince William County Board of Supervisors, where he served as chairman for one year.
 In 1975, Colgan was elected to the Virginia State Senate with 61% of the vote, representing Prince William County, and the cities of Manassas and Manassas Park.

 As a result of his seniority, from 2005 to 2011 Prince William County, Manassas, and Manassas Park received more transportation funds than any other jurisdiction in the commonwealth.

 As a moderate Democrat, Colgan was well known for working on both sides of the aisle.
 His bipartisan leadership was well known and respected throughout the Commonwealth of Virginia; one of his greatest friends was Harry J. Parrish, a Republican delegate from Manassas.
 As a devout Catholic, he advocated bans on legal abortion care and voted with Republicans on abortion-related issues.

-On January 11, 2012, after being sworn in for the 10th consecutive term of the Virginia State Senate, Senator Colgan became the longest-serving senator in Virginia history.
+On January 11, 2012, after being sworn in for the 10th consecutive term of the Virginia State Senate, Senator Colgan became the longest-serving senator in Virginia history until State Senator Richard Lawrence Saslaw surpassed him in 2024.
 He was also the last remaining World War II veteran to serve in the chamber.

 Colgan faced a number of close elections in the 1990s and early 2000s as his district trended Republican at the national level.
 However, it became somewhat more secure with Northern Virginia's overall Democratic trend in the mid-2000s.

 In June 2014, Colgan announced that he would retire rather than seek re-election.
 He left office at the age of 89, and was succeeded by fellow Democrat Jeremy McPike.